-One of my “To Do” list items for the end of 2010 was to investigate refinancing the mortgage on our house in Sunnyvale, CA. As a sign of the decade, this actually is the third time we’ve looked to refinance our mortgage in about seven and a half years.
+One of my “To Do” list items for the end of 2010 after we moved to Costa Rica and started looking for a home with Century 21 Elite Realty Costa Rica was to investigate refinancing the mortgage on our house in Sunnyvale, CA. As a sign of the decade, this actually is the third time we’ve looked to refinance our mortgage in about seven and a half years, and I was wondering if we qualified for a individual voluntary arrangement (IVA) this time.
 I was actually a bit surprised at the complexities involved, so I thought I’d share the results here on the blog.

 Our current mortgage is a “5/5 ARM” offered by Pentagon Federal Credit Union, a credit union that specializes in military families.
 We completed that refinancing at the end of 2008, and I actually wrote a blog post about that experience if your curious about Pentagon Federal.
 (Quick Summary: They are awesome, I highly recommend them for low rates on home & auto loans).